Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 technology has a wide range of applications, from self-driving cars to medical diagnosis to robotics.
 (Tech Target, n.d.)

-### Machine Learning

-A subset of artificial intelligence called machine learning involves training algorithms to recognize patterns and correlations in data.

-### Computer Vision

-The powerful library OpenCV provides a wide range of features for computer vision applications.
-It is widely used across many different industries, including robotics, driverless cars, medical imaging, and more.

-To extract useful information or features, OpenCV processes visual data, such as photos or videos.
-Image filtering, feature detection, object recognition, and tracking are just a few of the techniques that OpenCV offers to process and analyze visual data.
-(Boesch, 2023)

 ### Object Detection

 Object detection is a technique in computer vision that involves